DataBiosphere/terra-workspace-data-service/docs/WDS Python Client.md

 ### Schema

+Schema defines the column name and types inside a Data Table.
 The code below assumes that the workspace has a Data Table with the name "testType" that contains data in it.
 The code to create the record type and add data to it was covered in Records section.

 Example of describe_record_type: